 Monthly periods and hormonal cycling continue until perimenopause: the transition into menopause.
 This can last for several years, typically when in your late forties – though it can start earlier, with the first signs appearing in your thirties.
 The first symptom of perimenopause is irregular periods, marking the end of reproductive years.
 Estrogen levels begin to rise and fall unevenly, initiating physical symptoms such as hot flashes; sleeping problems; changes in sex drive; decreased bone density; and increased cholesterol levels.

 Menopause is marked by a complete year without menstruation, the cessation of egg release by the ovaries, and a significant reduction in estrogen production.
-The altered production of female hormones can see an increase facial hair and a decrease in energy, along with estrogen-associated mood changes.
+The altered production of female hormones can see an increase facial hair and a decrease in energy, along with estrogen-associated mood changes due to the degradation of the limbic system (part of the brain involved in our behavioural and emotional responses) – a set of evolutionary basic brain structures located under the cerebral cortex.
 By this stage, progesterone is no longer produced, and levels of testosterone are at half of their peak.

 By postmenopause, hormones will remain at a constantly low level.
 It is critical during this time to be aware of the increased risk of certain physical conditions that come with this reduction in hormonal levels.
 This includes osteoporosis, breast cancer and cardiovascular disease, as well as changes in vaginal health.
 Hot flashes may still be experienced during this stage.